Gusi/docs.everlaps.com/docs/en/index.md

 - **Simplicity**: Everlaps has been designed so that its use is extremely simple and intuitive, without removing the functionality to accomplish any task necessary in a professional race timing system.

-	*Taking a look at quick [start guide] (quick-start/index.html) you can install and start using the program in a few minutes.*
+	*Taking a look at [quick start guide](quick-start/index.html) you can install and start using the program in a few minutes.*

 - **Reliability**: Designed and developed with the objective of guaranteeing maximum reliability an flexibility during timing.